redtexts/texts/gorter_1920_open_letter_to_lenin.md

 The Russian Revolution has not been in vain!
 Now we know everywhere what to expect.

-Thus in Western Europe, and especially in England and Germany, the big bourgeoisie and the big peasants, the middle classes and middle peasants, the lower bourgeoisie and the small peasants, are all united against the workers, through monopoly, the banks, the trusts; through imperialism, the war and revolution [(21)][notes].
+Thus in Western Europe, and especially in England and Germany, the big bourgeoisie and the big peasants, the middle classes and middle peasants, the lower bourgeoisie and the small peasants, are all united against the workers, through monopoly, the banks, the trusts; through imperialism, the war and revolution^[It is true that through the war an infinitely greater number of various elements has come down to the ranks of the proletariat.
+All elements, though as good as any ele­ment that is not proletarian, cling desperately to capi­tal­ism, and if need be will defend it by armed force, being hostile to Communism.].
 And, as the labour question encompasses all things, they are united on all questions.

 Here, Comrade, I must make the same remark I have already made (in the first chapter) with regard to the peasant question.
 I know quite well that the little minds in our Party, that lack the strength to base tactics on great, general lines, and consequently base them on the small, particular ones, that these little minds will call the attention to those elements among these layers, that have not yet come under the banner of big capital.